 - Be healthy: An evident one, but make sure you get a good breakfast and keep yourself hydrated, also carry pain killers and protein bars.
 You're on your own; you can't afford getting sick or dizzy while you're outside, no one can take care of you.
 On that note, if you ever find yourself getting sick or tired, just find a crowded place and rest there so in case something happens, someone will / should help.

 - Accommodation's location: When I was in Cape Town for work, I arrived there 2 days before my work week and stayed for 1 night near Camps Bay because it was more convenient transport and time wise.
 But when I was in Budapest, I chose a more central place / busy place (thus safer) and close to a metro.
 This tip might seem obvious, but it surely is worth the extra bucks (which you will save later in transport).
 Moreover, specially if you're alone, it's good to have your hotel in the middle so you can come back to throughout the day, unload stuff you bought, leave or take your camera, freshen up and you're ready to be out again.

 - Accommodation research and reservation: Booking.com and airbnb.com are perfect because of all the reviews you can read, gives you a good sense of what to choose based on your priorities.

 - Travel light: A non obvious reason is because no one is there to watch your stuff when you go to the bathroom, so you have to carry your things all the time, it does as well make your journey through airport and security easier.
 The less items you carry, the less the risk of losing something.

-- Cash or credit card?: don't carry all your credit cards and money with you.
-Most hotels have a safe, leave your passport, a credit card and some cash there.
+- Use the hotel's safe to leave your passport, a credit card and some cash there.
 In case you get robbed, you still have a backup.